 Tulum in December

 The high season in Tulum starts in December, bringing the most comfortable temperatures.
 This is the perfect time to take part in some of Tulum’s cultural activities, like the Day of the Virgin of Guadalupe – a major religious celebration that’s observed in all of Mexico 🇲🇽

 At this time, you can enjoy the following activities:

 - Sian Ka’an Biosphere Reserve

-But be aware that prices for accommodation and flights will be higher and you should book in advance to guarantee a spot.
+But be aware that prices for hotels and flights will be higher and you should book them ahead of time to avoid overpaying.

 😃 Check my complete guide to the best cenotes near Tulum to plan your adventure

 January in Tulum is the perfect time to escape the cold weather.
 The temperature in January usually hovers around 70°F. In addition, the high temperature and warm water of the Caribbean make it ideal for swimming and enjoying beach activities.

 💛 Learn how to visit Gran Cenote – one of the most popular cenotes near Tulum